Who we are

 Paula Williamson is Professor of Biostatistics, and was appointed as APVC for Strategy and Policy in the Faculty of Health and Life Sciences in 2018.
 She is Lead for the MRC/NIHR Trials Methodology Research Partnership (TMRP).
 She was Head of the Department of Biostatistics, 2002-2018, and Director of the Clinical Trials Research Centre, 2005-2018.
 Paula chairs the University of Liverpool’s Health and Biomedical Informatics Group.
 Paula co-founded and has led the COMET (Core Outcome Measures in Effectiveness Trials) Initiative since 2010.
 She was appointed as an NIHR Senior Investigator in 2014, gave the Bradford Hill Lecture in 2017, and was elected to the Academy of Medical Sciences in 2018.

-Dr Elizabeth Gargon (COMET Project Coordinator)
+Dr Sarah Gorst (COMET Initiative Project Coordinator)

 Heather is Patient and Public Involvement (PPI) co-ordinator with The COMET Initiative.
 Heather originally trained as a nurse but has worked in research, health service improvement and PPI for the majority of her career.
 Heather has also been a public contributor in research for many years and attended the first COMET meeting in that capacity.
 She is a member of The COMET People and Patient Participation, Involvement and Engagement (PoPPIE) Working Group and is currently undertaking a PhD in relation to patient participation in core outcome set studies.